Everything You Need To Know About Metal Recycling

 2. Non-Ferrous Scrap Metal

 Non-ferrous metals, on the other hand, are those that don't contain iron, like aluminum, copper, brass, zinc, nickel, and tin.
-Aluminum in particular is very attractive for recyclers because it doesn't degrade during recycling, which means that it could be processed many times over.
+Aluminum in particular is very attractive for recyclers since it doesn't degrade during recycling, which means that it could be processed many times over.

 Recycling rates are about 16.2% for aluminum and 66.1% for other non-ferrous metals according to the EPA.